<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=355535778237127&amp;ev=PageView&amp;noscript=1">

 Figure Out Your Budget

 Decide what you want to spend on a vehicle before you ever start shopping for one.
 This will keep you from being bulldozed at the dealership and pressured into a higher price or monthly payment.
-Keep in mind, salespeople will try to sell you on the monthly payment.
-But you should look at the overall cost of the vehicle, because it is easy to do extended loan terms on new vehicles these days and before you know it you are still upside down on a vehicle after five years of payments.
+Keep in mind salespeople will try to sell you on the monthly payment.
+But you should look at the overall cost of the vehicle because it is easy to do extended loan terms on new vehicles these days.
+And before you know it, you are still upside down on a vehicle after five years of payments.
 It’s better to start with your overall budget for the vehicle and stick to it.

-Learn About Your Dream Car
+Learn about Your Dream Car

 Find the Right Time